 Medical Laboratory Technician is a two-year career program, including one summer session, leading to an associate degree in applied science and completion of eligibility requirements to take the written examination given by the Board of Registry of the American Society of Clinical Pathologists.
-The program is open to men and women interested in a career as a Medical Laboratory Technician.
+The program is open to men and women interested in a career as a medical laboratory technician.

 Admission requirements: High school grade average of "C" in biology, chemistry, and algebra.
 Applicants may be required to take Harper College's Chemistry Department placement test.
+A personal interview with the program coordinator is also required.